7,010,000 pageviews

 Dean Riopelle died a week later at a local hospital.
 The medical examiner's office, following the autopsy, identified the cause of death as excessive heroin and alcohol consumption.
 The medical examiner ruled the death an accident.

 On November 23, 2013, about a month after Dean Riopelle's lethal overdose, a 51-year-old Google executive from Silicon Valley named Forrest Timothy Hayes enjoyed Tichelman's purchased company on his 50-foot yacht.
-(The vessel has also been described as a powerboat.)
-Later that day, the authorities discovered Hayes dead in one of the boat's bedrooms.
+Later that day, authorities discovered Mr. Hayes dead in one of the boat's bedrooms.
 The yacht was not at sea.

 At her arraignment on July 10, 2014, the judge informed the suspect she faced a charge of manslaughter along with several drug related crimes.
 She pleaded not guilty to the charges.
 The judge set her bail at $1.5 million.